Free, interactive eLearning courses for mental health and allied health professionals.

 - COPMI was involved in the steering committee for a Mental Health Liaison Project (MHLP) at Families SA (formerly Children, Youth and Family Services, CYFS), Aberfoyle Park District Centre during 2006.

-- In 2012, COPMI sponsored the MJA Supplement ‘Parental mental illness is a family matter’ in the Medical Journal of Australia (MJA) Issue 6.
+- In 2012, COPMI sponsored the Medical Journal of Australia (MJA) Supplement ‘Parental mental illness is a family matter’, Issue 6.

 Read the associated reports below.

 Principles and Actions for Services and People Working with Children of Parents with a Mental Illness